UnityTechnologies/InputSystem_Warriors/README.md

 This Unity example project has been created to demonstrate a variety of tools and functionality with the new Input System.

-You can learn more about the new Input System in this overview blogpost: https://blogs.unity3d.com/2019/10/14/introducing-the-new-input-system/
+You can learn more about the new Input System here: https://unity.com/features/input-system

 **Input System Demonstrated Scenarios**